ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 struggles for emancipation and decolonization in the U.S. and across the Global South, including the south in the north, and oriented by the desire for “building the world of *you*,” to cite Frantz Fanon, continue to be offered as part of the solution.
-It is time to take it with the seriousness that it deserves.
+It is time to take Ethnic Studies' fields and projects with the seriousness that they deserve.

 Along with efforts to eradicate neofascism and to challenge racial neoliberalism, including the increased costs of education, this